Some links in this post may be affiliate links

 Regularly turn the pot to ensure that the plant gets light on all sides for even growth to prevent lop-sided growth.

-Regal Shield flourishes in humidity of 60-70%; low humidity may result in brown leaf tips.
+Regal Shield flourishes in humidity of 60-70%; low humidity will result in brown leaf tips and edges.
 To increase humidity, set the pot on a wet pebble tray, use a humidifier.
-Ensure that there is good air circulation for the plant to minimize fungal diseases.
+Maintain good air circulation to minimize fungal diseases.

 You may also group the plants together or grow the plant in a well-lit bathroom, kitchen, laundry area and other humid areas in the home.

 Flush out accumulated salts arising from fertilizers every 2-3 months by running a stream of water through the soil until the water comes out through the drainage holes.
-Let the stream of water run for a few minutes.
-Repeat the process several times.
+Repeat the process several times to clear as much salt as possible.

-Repot into a 2 sizes larger pot during the growing season only if the roots have grown out through the drainage holes.
+Repot into a 2 sizes larger pot during the growing season, only if the roots have grown out of the drainage holes.
 Ensure that the pot has a drainage hole to prevent root-rot.
-Here are beautiful planters with drainage hole on Amazon.
+Check out these beautiful planters with drainage hole on Amazon.

-Remove the leaves by cutting at the base with a sterilized knife or pair of scissors to avoid disease transimission.
+Cut the leaves at the base with a sterilized knife or pair of scissors to avoid disease transimission.
 Take care not to injure the new leaves that are forming.

 Occasionally clean the leaves by damp wiping them with a soft cloth to get rid of dust and discourage pests infestation.

-Alocasia Regal Shield problems are yellow leaves, drooping leaves, dropping leaves, brown leaves dying plant,, fading and dying leaves, pests and diseases.
+Common problems with Alocasia Regal Shield are yellow leaves, drooping leaves, dropping leaves, brown leaves, plant dying, fading and dying leaves, pests and diseases.
 Keep reading for more on these problems and how to solve them.

 Remove such leaves by snipping them off at the base with a clean sharp knife or a pair of scissors.